Castro drops out of 2020 presidential race

 His campaign and supporters, meanwhile, grumbled that Castro didn't get due credit for taking out-front positions.
 For instance, Castro sought to decriminalize border crossings, forcing the rest of the primary field to debate the controversial stance -- most of them ended up endorsing the idea.

-Trying to show he could go to-to-toe with President Trump, Castro swung for big moments on debate stages.
-But he faced a backlash in September after appearing to swipe at Biden's age by accusing him of forgetting his position on a health care issue.
+Trying to show he could go toe-to-toe with President Trump, Castro swung for big moments on debate stages.
+But he faced a backlash in September after appearing to swipe at Joe Biden's age by accusing him of forgetting his position on a health care issue.

 "I'm fulfilling the legacy of Barack Obama, and you're not," Castro also shot back at the time.